App page

 Overview

-1. Column toggle makes the field visible as a column on the Requests page and enables for changing access to it.
-By default, everyone can choose a field as a column if the toggle is on.
+1. Column toggle makes the field visible as a column on the page with requests.
+By default, every user of the Requests page can choose a field as column if the toggle is on.
+It’s also possible to restrict column’s visibility to particular entities by setting permissions.

-2. Criteria toggle makes the field visible as filtering criteria on the Requests page and enables for changing access to it.
-By default, everyone can choose a field as criteria if the toggle is on.
+1. Filtering criteria toggle makes the field visible as filtering criteria on the page with requests.
+By default, every user of the Requests page can choose a field as criteria if the toggle is on.
+It’s also possible to restrict the visibility of criteria to particular entities by setting permissions.

 Note